-name The name of the package.
+- name The name of the package.
 Must only contain ASCII letters, digits, hyphens and underscores.
-Must start with a letter.

-version The version of the package.
-Must follow the format for semantic versioning version numbers.

-author The package's author.
-This is a free-form field, the suggested format is either a name or a name followed by an email address in angle brackets - e.g. John Doe <john@doe.com>.
-Multiple authors should be separated by commas.

-maintainer The current maintainers of the package, if different from the original authors.
-This field allows the current maintainers to indicate the best person or persons to contact about the package while attributing the original authors.

-synopsis A short form summary of the package's purpose.
-It should be kept as short as possible (ideally, less than 100 characters).

-description A longer form description of what the package does.

-Category A list of keywords that characterize the main area where the package can be used, e.g., Data, Numeric, GUI, Web, etc.

-The license under which the package is distributed.
+Must start with a letter. - version The version of the package.
+Must follow the format for semantic versioning version numbers. - author The package's author.
+This is a free-form field, the suggested format is either a name or a name followed by an email address in angle brackets e.g. John Doe <john@doe.com>.
+Multiple authors should be separated by commas. - maintainer The current maintainers of the package, if different from the original authors.
+This field allows the current maintainers to indicate the best person or persons to contact about the package while attributing the original authors. - synopsis A short form summary of the package's purpose.
+It should be kept as short as possible (ideally, less than 100 characters). - description A longer form description of what the package does. - category A list of keywords that characterize the main area where the package can be used, e.g., Data, Numeric, GUI, Web, etc. - license The license under which the package is distributed.
 This is a free-form field.
 In case of a well-known license such as the GNU General Public License7, the SPDX license identifier8 should be specified.
-If a custom license is used, this field should be left blank in favor of the license file field.

-licenseFile The name of a file in the root directory of the package containing explanations regarding the license of the package or the full text of the license.
-The suggested name for this file is LICENSE.

-copyright Copyright information regarding the package.

-homepage The package's web site.
-This field should contain a valid URL.

-bugReports A place to report bugs found int he package.
-The suggested formats are either a valid URL to a bug tracker or an email address.

-repository The location of a SCM repository containing the package's source code.
-Should be a valid URL to either a repository (e.g. a Git URL), or a website representing the repository.

-dependencies The package's dependencies.
+If a custom license is used, this field should be left blank in favor of the license file field. - licenseFile The name of a file in the root directory of the package containing explanations regarding the license of the package or the full text of the license.
+The suggested name for this file is LICENSE. - copyright Copyright information regarding the package. - homepage The package's web site.
+This field should contain a valid URL. - bugReports A place to report bugs found inthe package.
+The suggested formats are either a valid URL to a bug tracker or an email address. - repository The location of a SCM repository containing the package's source code.
+Should be a valid URL to either a repository (e.g. a Git URL), or a website representing the repository. - dependencies The package's dependencies.
 This must be JSON object where the keys are package names and the values are version constraints.
-See Section 2.

-JSON object where the keys are compiler names and the values are version constraints.
-Currently, the supported compiler names are pakes and kics2.
-If this field is missing or contains an empty JSON object, the package is assumed to be compatible to all compilers in all versions.
+See Section 2. - compilerCompatibility The package's compatibility to different Curry compilers.
+Expects a JSON object where the keys are compiler names and the values are version constraints.

-source A JSON object specifying where the version of the package described in the specification can be obtained.
-See Section 4.2 for details.

-sourceDirs A list of directories inside this package where the source code is located.
-When the package is compiled, these directories are put at the front of the Curry load path.
-If this field is not specified, src is used as the single source directory.